 London Student Drama Festival 2018

-In July 2019, Polly is directing 'All Rise for the Planet: A 2030 Showtrial' a piece of performance art, taking place at the Tate Modern, in collaboration with Plan B, Theatre 198, Tate Exchange, and True Name Theatre.
+Polly is currently directing The Straw Chair at the Finborough Theatre.
+In July 2019, Polly directed 'All Rise for the Planet: A 2030 Showtrial' a piece of performance art, taking place at the Tate Modern, in collaboration with Plan B, Theatre 198, Tate Exchange, and True Name Theatre.

 Directing credits include: Next Time (Pleasance/Edinburgh Fringe 2018); The Empty Chair (Pleasance/Edinburgh Fringe 2018 and Duchess Theatre/Pleasance London); Les Justes (Teatro Technis 2018); As You Like It (RADA Studios 2017); JORDAN (Bloomsbury Studio 2016), Inferno (Spotlight/Edinburgh Fringe 2016); Darkside (Crypt St Pancras 2015) .